AminAllahham/react-native-advanced-text/README.md

 # react-native-advanced-text

- Advanced text component for React Native with custom select options.
+ react-native-advanced-text is a powerful cross-platform text component for React Native that enables word-level interaction, dynamic highlighting, and custom selection actions.

 ## Installation